 If you have gingivitis

 Chlorhexidine is a commonly used antiseptic mouthwash.
-If you are advised to use chlorhexidine, you should rinse your mouth well with water between brushing your teeth and using chlorhexidine.
+If you are advised to use it you should rinse your mouth well with water between brushing your teeth and using chlorhexidine.
 This is because some ingredients in toothpaste can inactivate chlorhexidine.
-Chlorhexidine may also stain teeth brown when used regularly.
-This staining is likely to need to be removed by a dentist or dental hygienist.
+Chlorhexidine may also stain teeth brown when used daily for more than 7-10 days.
+This staining can be easily polished away by a dentist or hygienist.
 Staining can be reduced by:

 - Brushing teeth before (but not after) using the chlorhexidine.